 Brilliance® finishes are (PVD) finishes developed by Vapor Technologies, Inc., another Masco company that has been at the forefront of PDV coating technologies since 1986.

-Delta claims that independent tests show that the Brilliance finish stands up to drain cleaners, over 100 common household cleaners, and even repeated scouring with steel wool.
+Delta claims that independent tests show that the Brilliance PVD finish stands up to drain cleaners, over 100 common household cleaners, and even repeated scouring with steel wool.

 Matte Black, Matte White, and Venetian Bronze finishes are what the company calls "organic" finishes as are Moroccan Bronze, Oil-Rubbed-Bronze, and Slate Gray.
 These are – essentially paints in powder form.